teodorobcs/fin-bot/README.md

 - More documentation will be provided upon release.

 ## License
 This project is **proprietary** and not available for public use or modification.
-If you're interested in commercial licensing, please contact [Your Email].
+If you're interested in commercial licensing, please get in touch with teodoro.bcs@gmail.com.

 ---